TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 As mentioned earlier, people with astigmatism may find it hard to read white text on a black background, and this difficulty can worsen when experiencing halation.
 This is noticeable in dark mode.

-When you experience halation (a symptom of astigmatism or other eye conditions), using dark mode can lead to a halation effect.
+When you experience halation, using dark mode can lead to a halation effect.

 The **halation effect** is a visual distortion where white letters appear to have a halo behind them, making them seem to shine, blur, or blend with each other.
 This can make text appear foggy and difficult to read.

 Let's simulate the halation effect.
 The first screen shows how the text looks by default in the Pocket app.
-For you, it possibly doesn't look so bad, and it's not even high contrast.
+For you, it possibly doesn't look so bad.
+Words are easy-to-read and lines have clear borders.

 The second picture shows how I see the text in the app.
 It's blurred and doubled simultaneously, so I can't read every line and word on the screen well.
-Plus, I have an eyestrain after reading.

 <figure class="article__image">
   <img